jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/structuredDocument/fields/formula/Formula.rst

    :width: 600
    :align: center

-10. As a result, the field MIN table column formula - shows the minimum value and MAX table column function - the maximum.
+10. As a result, the field MIN table column formula - shows the minimum value and MAX table column function - the maximum